Agribusiness, Food, and Consumer Economics Research Center (AFCERC)

 Center for Natural Resource Information Technology

 The Center for Natural Resource Information Technology (CNRIT) supports research and development of information and decision support systems that aid stakeholders in risk management, technology impact assessment, and policy development on grazing lands throughout the world.
-Since its inception in 1991, the Center has used holistic and interdisciplinary approaches for developing and implementing systems that support monitoring, assessment, and evaluation of alternatives for the sustainable use of natural resources, now and in the future.
+Since its inception in 1991, CNRIT has used holistic and interdisciplinary approaches for developing and implementing systems that support monitoring, assessment and evaluation of alternatives for the sustainable use of natural resources, now and in the future.

 Texas A&M Natural Resources Institute

-The Institute of Renewable Natural Resources conducts interdisciplinary research and technology transfer and policy and economic analysis.
+The Texas A&M Natural Resources Institute conducts interdisciplinary research and technology transfer and policy and economic analysis.
 It also engages with land managers and policymakers to improve the management of natural resources.
-This approach ultimately promotes the safety, security, and sustainability of land, water, and wildlife.
+This approach ultimately promotes the safety, security and sustainability of land, water and wildlife.

 Norman Borlaug Institute for International Agriculture